gusztimm/semanticanomalydetection-masterthesis/README.md

 ## Installation

 The implementation has been developed using Python 3.7.12.
-It is recommended to create a virtual environment and resolve the dependencies specified in requirements.txt, e.g. using pip install -r requirements.txt.
+It is recommended to create a virtual environment and resolve the dependencies specified in requirements.txt, e.g. using `pip install -r requirements.txt`.
 Note that due to the incompatibility of some components, the approach does not run under Windows.